 With costs constantly increasing, companies need to look elsewhere to optimize their return on investment.
 Many are supplementing cost-of-ownership measurements with asset management techniques.

-The major risks for OEM capital manufacturers is not overpricing their products but under-pricing.
+The major risk for OEM capital manufacturers is not overpricing their products but underpricing.
 Pricing based on cost and market segment are no longer effective ways to set and manage pricing to market.

 Markets are now segments of one customer, and pricing strategies and structures need to be flexible to address this level of complexity.

 With the advent of grey markets, Will fit parts makers and online auction houses, there are even more margin pressures on the previously protected aftermarket product range.

 Many OEM companies have made some changes to pricing but from our observations there is further downside risk to margins if the only initiatives to date are the introduction of more stringent signoff policies and the employment of a pricing analyst.

 There are still substantial margin improvement opportunities for OEM equipment manufacturers.
 Detailed line-item level analysis of each model in the range is required along with an even deeper analysis of the value drivers realised by customers for each application of that product.

 Working in conjunction with the dealer network and distributors, OEM companies can create a business model solution to address the needs of dealers to win business and OEM companies to protect, and in selected strategic cases, expand margins.

 The aftermarket product range also presents substantial margin improvement opportunities through algorithmic price segmentation.
 Many OEM companies have created marketing codes to identify potential pricing power for various park groups.